prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 rests on the specific jackrabbit population dynamics that result from capitalist agriculture.
-The jackrabbit drive is a cultural form adapted for use in the industrial landscape from prehistoric and pre-colonial indigenous traditions.
+The jackrabbit drive is a cultural form adapted for use in the industrial landscape from prehistoric and pre-colonial indigenous traditions, though originally on a much smaller scale.
 As European colonies began transforming the landscape, they inadvertently created the conditions for periodic jackrabbit population booms, as shrublands and agricultural fields make perfect jackrabbit habitats---and consequently, the potential